altair-graphql/altair/DEV.md

 ### SSL too many redirects
 If using Cloudflare DNS, you need to setup full SSL mode instead of flexible mode

+### Stripe product requirements
+- Product should have `role` metadata that corresponds to `PlanConfig` id in the database
+- Product should have recurring pricing